rexrainbow/phaser3-rex-notes/docs/docs/tagplayer.md

     - `sounds.bgm.fade` :
         - `0` : No fade-in or fade-out when starting or stopping a background music.
         - A number : Fade-in or fade-out (cross-fade) when starting or stopping a background music.
 Default value is `500`.
+- `clickTarget` : Click target.
+    - `scene` : Any pointer down on this scene.
+Default target.

 ### Custom class